KidPudel/android-starter-kit/Kotlin/companion-object.md

 # Companion objects

+Is just an object that cannot be instantiated (to keep constants for example)

 It's like a `static` keyword in other languages

 An object declaration inside a class can be marked with the companion keyword: